-Coinsurance is calculated from the Allowable Amount or Benefit maximum, whichever is less.

-Charges above the Allowable Amount or Benefit maximum do not count towards the Out-of-Pocket Maximum, and are your responsibility for payment to the provider.
-This out-of-pocket expense can be significant.
+- Coinsurance is calculated from the Allowable Amount, which is subject to any stated Benefit maximum. - Charges above the Allowable Amount do not count towards the Out-of-Pocket Maximum, and are your responsibility for payment to the provider.
+This out-of-pocket expense can be significant. - Some Benefits from Non-Participating Providers have the Allowable Amount or Benefit maximum listed in the Benefits chart as a specific dollar (\$) amount.
+You are responsible for any charges above the Allowable Amount or Benefit maximum, whether or not an amount is listed in the Benefits chart.